MartinJindra/archscripts/README.md

 **update-mirrors** will updated the `/etc/pacman.d/mirrorlist` for mirrors.

+It should be executed with `sudo` and if done so, it will asks how many mirrors it should write to `/etc/pacman.d/mirrorlist`.
+It will test all mirrors from the standard configuration, these configs are

++ `https` mirrors
++ IP-Version 4
++ active mirror status

-**WARNING: Before using the update-mirror script please backup your `/etc/pacman.d/mirrorlist` with `sudo cp /etc/pacman.d/mirrorlist.bak`.**
+**WARNING: Before using the update-mirror script please backup your `/etc/pacman.d/mirrorlist` with `sudo cp /etc/pacman.d/mirrorlist.bak`, because the script will overwrite the file.**